Automate your supabase media handling

 • Build automations for different media types (video, image, audio).

-• Process files with descriptions, thumbnails, transcripts, and more.
+• Process files with summaries, thumbnails, transcripts, and more.

 • Automatically save processed files back to Supabase storage.